zalando/skipper/docs/tutorials/auth.md

 In Rego this can be used like this `input.attributes.contextExtensions["com.mycompany.myprop"] == "my value"`

+### Decision ID in Policies

+Each evaluation yields a distinct decision, identifiable by its unique decision ID.
+This decision ID can be located within the input at:

+`input.attributes.metadataContext.filterMetadata.open_policy_agent.decision_id`

+Typical use cases are either propagation of the decision ID to downstream systems or returning it as part of the response.
+As an example this can allow to trouble shoot deny requests by looking up details using the full decision in a control plane.

 ### Quick Start Rego Playground

 A quick way without setting up Backend APIs is to use the [Rego Playground](https://play.openpolicyagent.org/).